StarRocks/starrocks/using_starrocks/External_table.md

 ## External table for a JDBC-compatible database

-Since 2.3.0 version, StarRocks provides external tables to query JDBC-compatible databases.
+From v2.3.0, StarRocks provides external tables to query JDBC-compatible databases.
 This way, you can analyze the data of such databases in a blazing fast manner without the need to import the data into StarRocks.
 This topic describes how to create an external table in StarRocks and query data in JDBC-compatible databases.

 ### Prerequisites